Artist's gallery

 Theresa Reihana Theresa Reihana

 Far North based Theresa Reihana combines Maori artistry and motherhood, culminating in recent exhibitions in Melbourne and Italy after only a five year history of painting.
-All her work is completed using Resene paints, predominantly Resene Lumbersider satin acrylic that she purchases in 1 litre pack sizes before transferring it to testpots for convenience of use while painting... more
+All her work is completed using Resene paints, predominantly Resene Lumbersider satin acrylic that she purchases... more

 Tracy Day Tracy Day